NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 This section will briefly outline the original VDB tree structure and explain how it is used to derive NeuralVDB, which combines explicit tree and implicit neural representations.
 More precisely, we demonstrate how different neural networks can be designed to separately encode topology and value information in NeuralVDB.
 We demonstrate how the decoder in NeuralVDB can be used for both offline/out-of-core and online/in-memory applications.
-Finally, we highlight our novel temporal warm-starter to encode animated VDBs to both improve training performance and maintain temporal coherency of the reconstructed VDBs.
+Finally, we \kenmr{introduce a novel temporal warm-starter that encodes animated VDBs with improved training performance and temporal coherency of the reconstructed VDBs}.